Skip to content

 Route Prefixes and Names

-All routes are automatically given a route prefix which you define in config/package.py.
+All routes are automatically given a route prefix which you define in config/http.py.
 This prefix allows consuming developes of your package to alter each packages base URI to fit their needs.
 For example, if you wrote a wiki app you probably want a simple / prefix for all routes.
-If a developer consumes your wiki as a package inside their own app, they may override your wiki config/package.py and alter the prefix to /wiki.
+If a developer consumes your wiki as a package inside their own app, they may override your wiki config/http.py and alter the prefix to /wiki.

 Because of this route prefix, URL paths should never be referenced in views and controllers as they are subject to change and your links will break.
 Instead you should always reference the route name.